 The Company and certain of its subsidiaries have undertaken, in the normal course of business, to provide support to several of the Group's investments in both limited and unlimited companies and partnerships, to meet their liabilities as they fall due.
 Several of these undertakings contain maximum financial limits.
 These undertakings have been given for at least one year from the date of the signing of the UK statutory accounts of the related entity.
 A payment under these undertakings would be required in the event of an investment being unable to pay its liabilities.
-The Company has provided parental company guarantees of £14 million (2007: £14 million) to creditors of Hestview Limited and £10 million (2007: nil) to creditors of British Sky Broadcasting SA.

-The Company has provided parental company guarantees in respect of the various contracts entered into with the FAPL by BSkyB Limited covering the 2007/08 to 2009/10 football seasons.
-In each case the guarantee covers all payment obligations now or in the future due, owing or incurred by BSkyB Limited under the Agreement and all liabilities now or in the future arising or incurred under the indemnity given to the FAPL by BSkyB Limited under the Agreement.
+The Company has provided parent company guarantees in respect of the various contracts entered into with the PL by BSkyB Limited covering the 2007/08 to 2009/10 football seasons.
+In each case the guarantee covers all payment obligations now or in the future due, owing or incurred by BSkyB Limited under the contracts and all liabilities now or in the future arising or incurred under the indemnity given to the PL by BSkyB Limited under the contracts.

-The Company has provided a parental company guarantee in respect of the contract entered into with British Telecommunications plc by Sky Broadband SA covering the provision of call services for Sky Talk until 2010/11.
-The guarantee covers all payment obligations now or in the future due, owing or incurred by Sky Broadband SA under the Agreement.
+The Company has provided a parent company guarantee in respect of the contract entered into with British Telecommunications plc by Sky Broadband SA covering the provision of call services for Sky Talk until 2010/11.
+The guarantee covers all payment obligations now or in the future due, owing or incurred by Sky Broadband SA under the contract.